-PNV 1716 Maternal-Child Nursing
+PNV 1715 Maternal-Child Nursing

 Prerequisite: All first semester PNV courses.
-This course provides the student with basic knowledge and skills to provide safe and effective care for clients and families during pregnancy, postpartum, infancy, and childhood.
-(6 sch: 5.7 hr. lecture, 0.3 hr. clinical)
+This course provides the student with basic knowledge and skills to promote and/or provide safe and effective care for clients and families during antepartum, intrapartum, and postpartum periods as well as infancy through adolescence.
+(5 sch: 4.7 hr. lecture, 1 hr. clinical)

-PNV 1814 Mental Health Concepts
+PNV 1815 Mental Health Nursing

 Prerequisite: All first semester PNV courses.
-This course provides an introduction to mental health concepts.
-Clinical experience will provide application of learned theory.
-(4 sch: 3.7 hr. lecture, 0.3 hr. clinical)
+This course provides the student with basic knowledge and skills to assist in the promotion of the emotional, mental, and social well-being of the client and family experiencing a mental health alteration..
+(5 sch: 4.7 hr. lecture, 1 hr. clinical)